 - Land to practice growing vegetables that is fenced in and has fertility added

 - Use of cleaning and packing facilities and cold storage

 - Training in organic certification

-- Annual Immigrant and Minority Farmers Conference
+- Training and networking opportunities at the Annual Immigrant and Minority Farmers Conference

 The Farm Manager is also available to answer questions and help with production problems.